irskep/computerwords/docs/about.md

 * Anyone who wants a robust, battle-tested system.
 * Projects already invested in Sphinx or another non-Markdown system they are happy with.

-## Why Python 3.5?

-Most importantly, because it is a pleasure to write.
-Computer Words uses `pathlib` and `yield from` extensively.

-But also, it forces us to treat earlier versions of Python as a *separate language*, which makes us more likely to write a better API to support non-Python-3.5 languages!
-And since the primary interface to Computer Words is an executable, it doesn't need to be maximally source-compatible with old versions of the language.

-I suspect the project runs fine under Python 3.4.
-But since few people even run Python 3, it might as well be written in OCaml, except where plugin authors are concerned.